Amitrana12/firstGO/README.md

-The OS package provides an interface to operating system functionality Inside the function body, let’s use MarshalIndent to marshal the data we pass in The MarshalIndent method returns the JSON encoding of data and also returns an error Now if we go back to the terminal and run the command go run main.go, all our scraped rhino facts will be saved in a JSON file called productdetails.json
+The OS package provides an interface to operating system functionality Inside the function body, let’s use MarshalIndent to marshal the data we pass in The MarshalIndent method returns the JSON encoding of data and also returns an error Some error handling.
+If we get an error here, we will just print a log message saying we were unable to create a JSON file Now if we go back to the terminal and run the command go run main.go, all our scraped rhino facts will be saved in a JSON file called productdetails.json